quangmvu/Maze-3D/README.md

 # Maze-3D
 A 3D maze for the user to navigate.
 Collisions with walls are not included.
+Created with WebGL JavaScript API.